mvysny/dynatest/README.md

 * [dynatest-api](dynatest-api) defines the basic test DSL functions like `test{}` and `group{}`.
 * [dynatest-engine](dynatest-engine) focuses on getting the tests created by the DSL to run on top of JUnit.

-The third and final module, [dynatest](dynatest), provides all of the utility functions and helpers, and tests itself using the dynatest-engine.
+The third and final module, [dynatest](dynatest), provides all of the utility functions and helpers.
+Since we can now rely on the fact that the dynatest-engine works properly, this module tests itself using the dynatest-engine.

 ## Oh God Not Yet Another Testing Framework